Leading at Wake

 Leading at Wake will kick off with the following course offerings.
 Links will be added when classes are available.

-Supervisor Training Part 2: This in-person Supervisor Training will review best practices and critical behavior for supervisors utilizing application and scenarios based on the legal and policy content reviewed in the online Supervisor Training Part 1 (which is a prerequisite for this course).
+Supervisor Training II: This virtual Supervisor Training will review best practices and critical behavior for supervisors utilizing application and scenarios based on the legal and policy content reviewed in the online Supervisor Training I (which is a prerequisite for this course).